 Who Needs an Arizona Fingerprint Clearance Card?

 One would need a fingerprint clearance card because it is statutorily required that some employers make all their employees have one of those cards.
-And to get a fingerprint clearance card, you would apply to DPS, and then with your fingerprints, they would do a criminal background check, and then if something popped up, they would essentially deny it.
-And then you would have to file a good cause exception with the Arizona Board of Fingerprinting and hope they would issue your fingerprint clearance card.
+To get a fingerprint clearance card, you would apply to DPS, and with your fingerprints, they would do a criminal background check.
+If something popped up, they would essentially deny it.

-Two Types of Arizona Fingerprint Clearance Card
+Two Types of Arizona Fingerprint Clearance Cards

 Applying for A Good Cause Exception

-There are some similar organizations that when they do a background check, and someone has been placed on the central registry, which is through child services, if they have some substantiated abuse claim in their past, they will have to apply for a central registry exception with the Arizona Board of Fingerprinting.
+There are some similar organizations that, when doing a background check, say someone landed on the central registry through child services.
+If they have some substantiated abuse claim in their past, they will have to apply for a central registry exception with the Arizona Board of Fingerprinting.
 Then they would have to have the central registry exception granted before getting employment with that agency.

 Clearance Card Application Attorney

-If you would like to set up a consultation with Chelle Law or learn more about the services our Arizona Fingerprint Card Attorney provides reach out to us today.
+If you would like to set up a consultation with Chelle Law or learn more about the services our Arizona Fingerprint Card Attorney provides, reach out today.